Dr. Bill’s Digestive Support: The Importance of Probiotics for Dogs and Cats

 Diet can either cause or eliminate inflammation in the body.
 It can increase or decrease gut permeability, thereby altering nutrient absorption and overall health.
 Poor diet, antibiotics, intestinal parasites, medication, and steroids can cause the good bacteria to decrease in numbers, thereby throwing off balance in the gut and allowing potentially harmful bacteria to overpopulate.
 When your dog or cat’s GI tract is healthy, it allows for the absorption of amino acids, vitamins and minerals, while at the same time preventing the entry of disease-causing substances.

-Probiotics are good bacteria that have been investigated as a dietary management tool for many years.
+Cat and Dog Probiotics are good bacteria that have been investigated as a dietary management tool for many years.

 One recent study investigated the application of Lactobacillus acidophilus in canines.
 When fed to 15 healthy dogs, immune-function studies showed no significant changes in haptoglobin level or white blood cell count, but substantial increases in the population of recoverable lactobacilli as well as increases in serum IgG, monocytes, and neutrophils.
 These increases demonstrate how GI bacteria can affect the immune system.
 The researchers concluded that the probiotic resulted in positive changes in the gut microbiology and in systemic effects that suggested immune system stimulation.